 Echo Point and the Three Sisters

 As you emerge from the trees and walk out toward the edge of Echo Point, the Blue Mountains most epic view opens before you.
 Spend a few minutes soaking up the postcard view of the Three Sisters, Mount Solitary and the Jamison Valley – and see for yourself exactly how the Blue Mountains get their name.

 Time for lunch!

-Lookout at Echo Point is a convenient place to grab a snack with great views from the terrace, or you could hop on the Explorer Bus (sit on the right of the bus for fabulous views of the Kedumba Valley) and ride around to Stop 16 for Solitary Cafe, or the Rooster Restaurant for French Food.
+Lookout at Echo Point is a convenient place to grab a snack with great views from the terrace, or you could hop on the Explorer Bus (sit on the right of the bus for fabulous views of the Kedumba Valley) and ride around to Stop 16 for Solitary Cafe.
 Alternatively, pack a picnic and eat al fresco on the grassy lawns at your next stop – lovely Leura Cascades.

 Now you’re full of energy again, it’s time for another great (and easy) bushwalk, this time down alongside the bubbling stream that tumbles down the whitewater staircase of Leura Cascades.
 We suggest you give yourself an hour to enjoy this beautiful and popular spot.
 Read all about Leura Cascades